These are links to some interesting sources of ideas and information on science, technology and innovation that we have come across.

 The British Science Association

-Founded over 180 years ago to make science more accessible, the Association in recent years has created Science and Engineering Week (next year's dates are 15-24 March 2013).
+Founded over 180 years ago to make science more accessible, the Association in recent years has created Science and Engineering Week (next year's dates are 8-17 March 2019).
 It also runs science clubs, science fairs, local activities and travels round the country to gather for an annual festival at a selected town or city.
-Through its Moray & Highland Branch, the T-Exchange has developed.
+Through its Moray & Highland Branch, initiatives like the T-Exchange and the Travelling Scholars have developed.